I love sharing my unique and tasty recipes with the writing community.

 Curry leaves are an essential ingredient in Indian cooking.
 They can be used either fresh or dried.

-The fresh leaves are used extensively in Indian cooking.
+Fresh leaves are used extensively in Indian cooking.
 The dried leaves are called "methi."

 You may see galangal in a market and mistake it for ginger.
 Galangal has a series of rings around it, but fresh ginger is smoother.
 This herb adds an aromatic bitterness to Thai dishes and is known as 'ka' in Thai markets.
 I recommend you buy it in a dried form.

-Ginger is a popular ingredient and sold in most markets.
+Ginger is a popular ingredient and is sold in most markets.
 It's highly recommended you use only fresh ginger because the flavor and aroma are well worth it!
 It is universally used in Asian cooking, but it's also a great way to freshen up the air in your home.
 All you have to do is peel, chop, and boil it to create a refreshing aroma!

 9. Golden Needles